Supporting your vital work

 It’s not just the police, fire and rescue, and ambulance services who are called upon in an emergency.
-A wide range other land and maritime based emergency services provide vital support.
+A wide range other land and maritime based emergency services provide vital support – and we want to support you, too.

-If not already members, these organisations are all eligible to join either the Public Sector Mapping Agreement (PSMA) covering England and Wales, or the One Scotland Mapping Agreement (OSMA).
+Emergency services, local authorities and NHS bodies – Category 1 core responders under the Civil Contingencies Act – are all eligible for membership of either the Public Sector Mapping Agreement (PSMA) covering England and Wales, or the One Scotland Mapping Agreement (OSMA).

 - Association of Lowland Search and Rescue (ALSAR)